raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/recipes/assign.md

       //     bananas: 54,
       //     pears: 24 }

-And when we discuss prototypes, we will use `extend` to turn this:
+And when we discuss prototypes, we will use `Object.assign` to turn this:

     const Queue = function () {
       this.array = [];